A natural set that feels great for sleeping and is certified against the use of chemicals.

 LEED-certified.
 Made with long staple cotton fibers.
 Get softer over time as you use them.
 Made to resist pilling.
 Seams are straight and sewed firm.
 Maintains quality after many washes.
 Fits on the mattress well.

-These are 100% cotton and do not have the wrinkle-free guarantee of other kinds.
+These are 100% cotton and do not have the wrinkle-free promise of other kinds.

 Softness give a comfortable feel.
 Deep pockets.
 Come in 40 different colors.
 Set includes one flat sheet, one fitted sheet, and one pillowcase.
 Lighter and softer than a jersey sheet set.
 Mattress grips help them stay in place.
 Do not pill or wrinkle.
 Hypoallergenic.